 I am being rubbish with finding photos of here – um, sorry!

 So from there our time in Germany was coming to a close.
 We planned some long drives to get out to the border and one found us in the town of Quedlinburg which apparently was a UNESCO town.
-Sounds good huh?
-We stopped, looked around and just really didn’t like it there, it was full of old wooden beamed houses that should have been beautiful, but we just felt it lacked something and the kids thought it was really a bit creepy there!
+There are so many medieval towns in Europe that it’s probably really hard to miss them!
+Anyway, I do like to tick off nice UNESCO sites so we stopped, looked around and just really didn’t like it there, it was full of old wooden beamed houses that should have been beautiful, but we just felt it lacked something and the kids thought it was really a bit creepy there!
 Not helped by it being quiet and lots of road works making the streets hard to negotiate.
 We were pleased not to be staying long, but then James decided that his eye needed seeing to by the chemist.
 It had been red and sore for a few days and we hoped it would get better, but was just looking awful by this time.
 The chemist thankfully spoke English, but said he;d need to see a doctor.
 No problem, it was just next door.
 Except no-one spoke any English and our German is just non existent as well.
 Thankfully, one patient stayed with James while he got seen and could translate.
 It was just an allergy but it meant we couldn’t drive anywhere that day.
 We had to stay another day in the creepy town!

 The next day we did a mammoth drive though, thank goodness for the German autobahn!
 We were on the edge of Germany, about to head into the Netherlands and you know what?
 The sun came out!